jadupl2/jadupl2.github.io/_pages/slack/howto_slack.md

+<a name="OverrideScriptDefaultAlertGroup"></a>
 ## Override the default alert group and type in a script

 Here, we assume that you have created your script based on our Shell script template or Python template.
 To override 'SADM_ALERT_GROUP' and/or 'SADM_ALERT_TYPE' default value, remove the '#' and change it to the value of your choice.
 Remember that the alert group name you assign to 'SADM_ALERT_GROUP' variable, must be define in the alert group file.
 We have an override example, later on this page.

 These lines are located in the SADMIN section near the top of the script.

 Shell Script (See sadm_template.sh) :
-            #export SADM_ALERT_TYPE=1            # 0=None 1=AlertOnErr 2=AlertOnOK 3=Allways
+        #export SADM_ALERT_TYPE=1            # 0=None 1=AlertOnErr 2=AlertOnOK 3=Always
         #export SADM_ALERT_GROUP="default"   # AlertGroup define in alert_group.cfg

 Python Script (See sadm_template.py) :
-            #inst.cfg_alert_type  = 1            # 0=None 1=AlertOnErr 2=AlertOnOK 3=Allways
+        #inst.cfg_alert_type  = 1            # 0=None 1=AlertOnErr 2=AlertOnOK 3=Always
         #inst.cfg_alert_group = "default"    # AlertGroup define in alert_group.cfg

 The script default alert type
         The alert type is only use at the end of the script, to determine whether or not we send an an alert.
         The default alert type is set at installation time and is set to '1' by default.
         You can view that actual value by looking in the SADMIN configuration file ($SADMIN/cfg/sadmin.cfg).